Ground State Properties of Quantum Skyrmions described by Neural Network Quantum States

 In this paper, using NQSs we show that quantum skyrmions (QSs) are the ground states for a wide range of parameters in the two-dimensional spin-$1/2$ Heisenberg Hamiltonian with DMI in a ferromagnetic medium.
 To study quantum entanglement in this system, we calculate Renyi entropy of second order and demonstrate that the entanglement in the QS ground state decreases with increasing DMI.
-Previous work indicated that the central spin of a quantum skyrmion is weakly entangled to the rest of the system \cite{haller_quantum_2022}.
-Interestingly, we find that the central spin in the QS ground state is completely disentangled from the rest of the spins within the error bars of our method.
+Previous work indicated that the central spin of a quantum skyrmion can have vanishing concurrence with its surrounding spins \cite{haller_quantum_2022}.
+Interestingly, we also find that the central spin in the QS ground state is completely disentangled from the rest of the spins within the error bars of our method.
 This opens up a way of detecting quantum skyrmions experimentally without destroying their quantum nature.
 While we find stable QSs at large DMI, the variational method is insufficient to learn the ground state wave function at small DMI.
 An analysis of small systems reveals that the variational method finds a superposition of the ground state and the first excited state due to a tiny excitation gap.
 Motivated by this, we present a projection-based method to improve the variational ground state in this region.
 Finally, we analyze the internal structure of our NQS ansatz by inspecting the trained network weights and pruning.